caylent-solutions/terraform-modules/skeletons/generic-skeleton/README.md

 - **Advanced Example**: Tests more complex configurations and features

 See the [Basic Tests README](tests/basic/README.md) and [Advanced Tests README](tests/advanced/README.md) for more details.

-### Custom Assertions

-The tests include custom assertions to verify specific requirements:

-- **File Permissions**: Checks if the file has the expected permissions
-- **JSON Structure**: Verifies that JSON content has the expected structure

 ## Variable Management